Medicaid For Parents

 - Fully understand that consent is voluntary and can be withdrawn at any time

-You can help your school district and your child by providing your written consent, which allows your district continued participation in the School Services Program and funding for services proved for all children.
+You can help your school district and your child by providing your written consent, which allows your district continued participation in the School Services Program and funding for services provided for all children.

 ~HELP US HELP THEM~

-Due to recent changes in the Individuals with Disabilities Education Act (IDEA), school districts are required to provide annual notification regarding school-based Medicaid services and obtain a one-time consent from families whose students qualify for Medicaid.
+Due to recent changes in the Individuals with Disabilities Education Act (IDEA), school districts are required to provide annual notification regarding the School Services Program Medicaid services and obtain a one-time consent from families whose students qualify for Medicaid.